 Mughal Architecture + water preservation

 I so enjoy the old architecture – the attention to detail, graceful columns, surprising roof views.
 Next to the City Palace is an amazing oddity: the Jantar Mantar, an astronomic observatory made of stone.
 At the start of the 18th century Jai Singh built 19 instruments to measure time and track stars in their orbit.
 He employed 2 dozen astronomers and built smaller Jantar Mantars in 4 other cities.
 While I was familiar with delicate brass instruments, having most of them built in stone, including a sun dial about 7 stories tall, is a sculptural and 3d space experience.
 A very different instrument is Jai Prakash Yantra, two half globes sunk into the ground with intricate cuts – juxtaposing the cuts in its adjacent twin.
-The gaps were created for astronomers to walk in and explain the constellations.
+The gaps were created for astronomers to walk inside and explain the constellations.
 Sounds complicated – just see the photos! – All that with minimal technology!
 I stayed until closing.

 On Saturday I rent a taxi for a multi-stop day trip to the Amber Fort, a palace an hour outside of Jaipur.